cha-fa/cha-fa/README.md

 ---

 ###### About me
-:school_satchel: I'm currently learning ReactJS at The Hacking Project bootcamp
+:soon: I'm currently looking for a job opportunity as a back-end developer
-:heart: I'm working with Ruby on Rails for over a year
+:heart: I'm working with Ruby on Rails for over a year, and I also know how to create ReactJS app
 :office: Before I started dreaming about lines of code, I worked as a customer success manager (and had no idea what a commit was).

 ###### Tech Stack